idio-lang/DIPS/source/implementing-idio/reader/reading.rst

-In practice this lexical object is a regular :lname:`Idio` structure with fields: (the handle's) ``name``, ``line``, (handle) ``pos`` and ``expr`` (again, just in case).
+In practice this lexical object is a regular :lname:`Idio` structure with fields: (the handle's) ``name``, ``line``, (handle) ``pos`` and ``expr`` (again, just in case -- we're bound to lose it!).
 Given that we intend that the key to the "source properties" hash table be ``expr`` then it's not a good idea to have ``expr`` somewhere in the value meaning we will have 1) a circular data structure and 2) therefore some difficulty garbage collecting it.
 To fix that the source properties hash table is flagged as having weak keys.
 When ``expr`` goes out of scope then we can reap the value that was once associated with it.

 So far, so good.
 We can look up an expression in the source properties hash and get back where we read it in from.
 What we need